 But a breakthrough approach was required to make the technology more readily available to the end-users.
 And with Google giving a nod to Nearby that has been complemented well.
 Let?s understand the rationale.
 Users might not in be in the know as which apps to download in a particular environment.
 Interestingly, this brand new feature reads the signals emitted by the beacons where a user goes and suggests him or her of the right app to use.
 For example, if you are at any of the stores of CVC Pharmacy, your device would suggest you go with an app named after the brand.
 Using the app, you can easily browse through the store -- know about the available products, take a picture of a product or know about clinics and Diabetes Care Centers operating within the premise.
 Likewise, to help you explore the art museum, the moment you enter the Board in LA, you would be advised to get the app (named same); and to save time and avoid security hassles at airports in the US, passengers are recommended to go with Mobile Passport, an app approved by U.S. Customs and Border Protection.
 Using the app, they can easily submit their passport details as required by the authority in advance to streamline exit.

 Interestingly, Nearby also works with websites and the credit goes to the Physical Web Project powered by Google.
-Thus, users would also get recommended of relevant websites or URLs to seek information and services from a business.
+Thus, users would also get recommended for relevant websites or URLs to seek information and services from a business.

 To take advantage of Nearby, a user just needs to keep the Bluetooth and Location services enabled on the device.
 The feature works on Android 4.4 (KitKat) and above.